meyer-lab/tHMM/docs/stateDistributions.rst

 Example
 -------

-Now that we have a functioning Gaussian StateDistribution, let’s try it with the overall model.
+Now that we have a functioning Gaussian StateDistribution, let's try it with the overall model.
 As in the overview, we first define our initial probability vector and the state transition probability matrices.